taylor-caruso/SAL603-Final-Project/README.md

 # SAL603 Final Project
-Research Question
+form a research question

-    three visualizations
+create three visualizations

-    Document where your data came from.
+document where your data came from.
-        All cleaning and transformations must be done within your Python script Must record your presentation and post online (YouTube or Zoom Recording)
+    all cleaning/transformations must be done within Python script

+record presentation and post online (YouTube or Zoom Recording)